1. Purpose and scope

-17. How you can access and correct your personal information held by the Next Practice
+13. How you can access and correct your personal information held by the Next Practice

 If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may request us to amend it.
 We will consider if the information requires amendment.
 If we do not agree that there are grounds for amendment then we will add a note to the personal information stating that you disagree with it.

-19. How to contact us
+15. How to contact us

 If you would like to contact us or require more information concerning Next Practice’s approach to privacy or how Next Practice handles your personal information, you can write to us at the below address:

 - Level 1, 80 Wentworth Avenue

 Alternatively, you can email your privacy query directly to us by using the “Contact Us” page on our website.

-20. How do you make a complaint or provide us with feedback?
+16. How do you make a complaint or provide us with feedback?